SciMed/style-guide/README.md

 #### Views

 * Accessing database models or the database from the view breaks the separation that is the goal of MVC.
 It would be best to build presenter objects which store the data needed for the view.
-  * In some cases this may not be worthwhile in practice, but it is good to consider the dependencies being built between the view and the database/models.
 * Never make complex formatting in the views, moving the formatting to a presenter object.
-For example, if you are displaying a schedule, do not put the logic for grouping events into days in the view.
+  * For example, if you are displaying a schedule, do not put the logic for grouping events into days in the view.
 * Avoid using DRY principles to reduce duplication of code that is visually the same, rather than essentially the same.
 Code should not be made DRY if the business motivation behind duplicated code differs between cases.
 Please see